akash080604/Railway_Management_System/README.md

-# Railway_Management_System
-Railway-Management-System
+# Railway-Management-System

 Railway Management System website built as course project in DBMS, B.Tech Semester IV.

-Technologies Used
+## Technologies Used

 Used SQL, HTML, CSS and php.

-Software To install
+## Software To install

 XAMPP

-To install and run on your pc:-
+## To install and run on your pc:-

-Sign up and sign in in your sql database.
+- Sign up and sign in in your sql database.

-Run railway.sql and save databse.
+- Run railway.sql and save databse.

-Add your sql password and user name in indicated portion of db.php file.
+- Add your sql password and user name in indicated portion of db.php file.

-Make sure you have active sql database connection.
+- Make sure you have active sql database connection.

-To do so use local server solution software like xampp which is open source and easy to use.
+- To do so use local server solution software like xampp which is open source and easy to use.

-Go to C:\xampp\htdocs
+  - Go to C:\xampp\htdocs

-Clear the foder
+  - Clear the foder

-Now add this project folder here
+  - Now add this project folder here

-Rename this project folder to railway
+  - Rename this project folder to **railway**

-After doing these changes now start the XAMPP server
+- After doing these changes now start the XAMPP server

-Finally run index.htm
+- Finally run index.htm

 Feel free to ask queries if facing any issues in installation.